 The Compensation Committee of the Board of Directors acts on behalf of the Board to, among other things, administer the Company's compensation policies and human resources philosophy, and to enable the Company to attract and motivate qualified personnel and advise the Board regarding, and facilitate the Board's oversight of, the compensation of members of the Board and the Company's CEO and other executive officers.
-The Compensation Committee is responsible for:
+The Compensation Committee is responsible for, among other duties:

-- reviewing and approving corporate goals and objectives relevant to executive officer compensation and evaluating the performance of executive officers in light of those goals and objectives; - reviewing and approving executive officer compensation, including salary, bonus and incentive compensation, deferred compensation, perquisites, equity compensation, benefits provided upon retirement, severance or other termination of employment and any other forms of executive compensation; - reviewing and approving our chief executive officer's compensation based on its evaluation of our chief executive officer's performance; - reviewing and making recommendations to our Board of Directors, or approving, any contracts or other transactions with our current or former executive officers, including consulting arrangements, employment contracts, severance or termination arrangements and loans to employees; - overseeing and administering our incentive compensation plans and equity-based plans and recommending the adoption of new incentive compensation plans and equity-based plans to our Board of Directors; - making recommendations to our Board of Directors with respect to director compensation; - making recommendations to our Board of Directors with respect to management succession planning, including planning with respect to our chief executive officer; and reviewing and discussing with management any compensation related material required to be included in our filings with the SEC and recommending to our Board of Directors whether such compensation related material should be included in such filings.
+- reviewing and recommending to the Board annually corporate goals and objectives relevant to executive officer compensation and evaluating and approving the performance of executive officers in light of those goals and objectives; - reviewing and approving executive officer compensation, including salary, bonus and incentive compensation, deferred compensation, perquisites, equity compensation, benefits provided upon retirement, severance or other termination of employment and any other forms of executive compensation; - reviewing and approving our chief executive officer's compensation based on its evaluation of our chief executive officer's performance; - reviewing and making recommendations to our Board of Directors, or approving, any contracts or other transactions with our current or former executive officers, including consulting arrangements, employment contracts, severance or termination arrangements and loans to employees; - overseeing and administering our incentive compensation plans and equity-based plans and recommending to our Board of Directors the adoption of new incentive compensation plans and equity-based plans and any amendments to our existing plans; - reviewing the compensation and benefits paid to directors for service on our Board of Directors and the committees of our Board of Directors and recommending any changes in such compensation and benefits to our Board of Directors; - reviewing our management succession and development plans, including plans with respect to our chief executive officer; and reviewing and discussing with management any compensation related material required to be included in our filings with the SEC and recommending to our Board of Directors whether such compensation related material should be included in such filings.

-The Compensation Committee is currently composed of three directors: Drs.
-Isacson, De Souza and Churchwell, who serves as Chair.
+The Compensation Committee is currently composed of two directors: Drs.
+Isacson and De Souza, who serves as Chair.
 All members of the Company's Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2) of the Nasdaq listing standards), and each of whom qualifies as a "non-employee director" (within the meaning of Rule 16b-3 of the Exchange Act) and an "outside director" (within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code")).
-The Compensation Committee met six times during fiscal year 2020.
+The Compensation Committee met five times during fiscal year 2021.
 The Board has adopted a written Compensation Committee charter that is available to stockholders on the Company's website at www.cyclerion.com.